-Classes of biomarkers:
+Classes of biomarkers

 There are two main classes of biomarkers, recovery and concentration (1).
 Concentration biomarkers are solely based on their concentration, whereas recovery biomarkers are based on their total excretion over a defined time period.
 Urine nitrogen is a well-known recovery biomarker.
 Biomarkers used in nutritional studies are divided into three types: exposure, effect and health/disease state.

-Exposure biomarkers: used to evaluate dietary intake of nutrients.
+Used to evaluate dietary intake of nutrients.
 They can be really useful in helping us improve categorisation of people according to exposure to a particular nutrient.
 These biomarkers can also be associated to a food group, for example the plasma concentration of alkylresorcinol directly relates to the intake of wholegrains.

-Effect biomarkers: related to target functions and biological responses.
+Related to target functions and biological responses.
 They reveal the nutrient metabolism and effects on biological and disease processes.
 This will be due to a range of interactions of various nutrients, not just one nutrient.
 For example, the metabolism of compounds containing one carbon atom, reflects the metabolic processes related with pathological conditions.

-Health/disease state biomarkers: related to our state of health and/or disease risk.
+Related to our state of health and/or disease risk.
 Very useful in clinical practice, they indicate disease phenotypes and the severity of disease.
 For example, levels of fasting glucose can be associated with diabetes.

-Limitations of biomarkers:
+Limitations of biomarkers

 Although biomarkers are more reliable and accurate than food diaries, they are expensive and invasive.
 This means that they can’t be conducted on a large-scale and therefore are not suitable for epidemiology studies.
 However, tools such as myfood24 can be used on a large-scale and has shown similar results to the traditional interview-led recall which is more costly and time-consuming to conduct (3).

-Validation of myfood24:
+Validation of myfood24